LLNL/UnifyFS/docs/assumptions.rst

 ================

-In this section, we provide assumptions we make about the behavior of applications that use UnifyCR, and about how UnifyCR currently functions.
+In this section, we provide assumptions we make about the behavior of applications that use UnifyFS, and about how UnifyFS currently functions.

 ---------------------------
 Application Behavior